 Surfshark might not have been around as long as some of its competitors, but what it lacks in age it more than makes up for in performance.
 This British Virgin Islands-based service does undercut many providers on price but it doesn't scrimp on features – one of the most important being security.

-Fire up Surfshark and you're protected by a full complement of security features, including OpenVPN UDP & TCP and IKEv2 protocols, a private DNS, double-hop VPN using an AES-256 encryption, plus a kill switch – all the doors and windows are bolted and shut with double locks.
-On top of that, there's also a zero-logging policy, so no data is kept on you anywhere.
+Fire up Surfshark and you're protected by a full complement of security features, including OpenVPN UDP & TCP and IKEv2 protocols, a private DNS, double-hop VPN using an AES-256 encryption, plus a kill switch.
+On top of that, there's also a zero-logging policy, so no data is kept on you anywhere, and Surfshark is the only true fake GPS VPN available – there's an inbuilt GPS spoofer to trick apps and games.

 Despite that excellent security, the experience remains swift no matter where you are in the world, thanks to Surfshark's 3,200+ servers spread across more than 100 locations in over 65 countries.
 That great selection of servers also helps with delivering excellent streaming power, giving access to 15 Netflix libraries, Hulu, BBC iPlayer and more.